bzylich/humor-by-demographic/README.md

-    ├── data                    # The data files (.csv) used in our work │   ├── train_split   		    # Has the 90-10 train-test (.csv) files that we use for internal evaluations ├── docs                    # Documentation files - project report │   ├── related_work   		   # Contains some of the relavent realted work
+    ├── data                    # The data files (.csv) used in our work │   ├── train_split   		    # Has the 90-10 train-test (.csv) files that we use for internal evaluations ├── docs                    # Documentation files - project report │   ├── related_work   		   # Contains some of the relavent related work
     └── README.md

 ## Datasets